madetech/learn/core-skills/frontend-web-development/README.md

 ### Rhino

-To obtain rhino a candidate has to present the following to the examiner:
+To obtain rhino you must present the following:

 - A grid, either bespoke or off the shelf.
 - A sticky header (remembering we're after a CSS solution)
 - Footer
 - Creation of any additional assets

-While presenting their pages, candidates should explain the following:
+While presenting your page, you should be able to explain the following:

 - What are the different values of `position` and what do they do, and when you would use them.
 - What are the different values of `display` and what do they do, and when you would use them.